alvaro-8a/hardhat-dao-fcc/README.md

 2. Vote
 3. Queue the proposal and then execute it

-Tests pending for the contracts and deployment functions for hardhat
+It includes tests for the contracts and deployment functions for hardhat and real networks (ethereum, rinkeby, polygon...)

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.